 The “ART” is a putrid blend of 3d and 2d animation, I would be forgiving on HOW it looks, but how the series is actually animated is terrible.
 In Berserk 2016, character movements are stiff and unnatural color contrast are also absolutely ridiculous, there is often far too many shades of purple or blue where they don’t belong.
 With some scenes being either way too dark or way too bright. ( For example episode 1 and 2 respectively) Either you can’t tell what’s going on most of the time or you’re distracted by the day time sections of the series having little going on as far as atmosphere and background design.

 To add to the choppy unrefined animation and art style, the studio for some reason thought it would be cool if they added in random pan sweep shots to make things look cooler than they actually do.
 My problem with this is you can’t often clearly tell what is actually going on, which is a problem that even many scenes in the Berserk animated films had.
 This factor applies to both the 3d and 2d sections of the series, the 3d having way to much close up action during fight scenes and the 2d scenes having so much shit flying by at once you can’t even discern what hell you just saw.
-The strange, serene moments that Berserk has always had is thrown out the window so the series can constantly be in your face the entire time.
+The strange, serene moments that Berserk has always had are thrown out the window so the series can constantly be in your face the entire time.